43081j/43081j.github.io/_posts/2018-08-12-future-of-polymer.md

 What I figured I'll do with this post is summarise the basic migration from Polymer to Lit.

+## For new-comers to Polymer

+This post is mostly aimed at helping developers who already use Polymer gain an understanding of the path it will take in future.

+However, if you're new to it, I still recommend reading some of this and the [lit-html](https://polymer.github.io/lit-html/) website to see how it all works.

+These days, web components have wide support in all major browsers and I would recommend them often over using a full blown framework.

 # Defining an element

 ## Polymer 2.x